PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param int min: The minimum allowed value
   :param int max: The maximum allowed value
+  :param list of int: The record types to cap the TTL for.
+Default is empty which means all records will be capped.

 .. function:: LogAction([filename[, binary[, append[, buffered[, verboseOnly[, includeTimestamp]]]]]])